autonomous-phase-sensitive-radar/standard-field-tests/README.md

 # field-tests
-For field testing documents and processing scripts for ApRES
+For field testing documents and field processing scripts for ApRES